-- A person is guilty of aggravated sexual abuse in the first degree when he or she inserts a foreign object in the vagina, urethra, penis, rectum or anus of another person causing physical injury to such person: (a) Put foreible as manufation, and - (a) By forcible compulsion; or - (b) When the other person is incapable of consent by reason of being physically helpless; or - (c) When the other person is less than eleven years old. - 2.
+- 1. A person is guilty of aggravated sexual abuse in the first degree when he or she inserts a foreign object in the vagina, urethra, penis, rectum or anus of another person causing physical injury to such person: - (a) By forcible compulsion; or - (b) When the other person is incapable of consent by reason of being physically helpless; or - (c) When the other person is less than eleven years old. - 2.
 Conduct performed for a valid medical purpose does not violate the provisions of this section.